tnrn9b/expert-eureka/README.md

 ## Apache setup

-For Apache >= 2.4 on recent releases of Ubuntu (16.04 in particular), there are essentially three steps to setting up a virtual host:
+For Apache >= 2.4 on recent releases of Ubuntu (16.04 in particular), there are essentially six steps to setting up a virtual host:

 1. Create a .conf file `/etc/apache2/sites-available/zf2.project.conf`.
 2. Edit the `ServerName` and `DocumentRoot` in your newly created `zf2.project.conf`